Skip to content

 • Losing certain types of health coverage (e.g., employer or union coverage)

-• Gaining or losing eligibility for Medicaid or certain low-income programs
+• Gaining or losing eligibility for Medicaid or specific low-income programs

-• Entering, residing in, or leaving certain institutional settings
+• Entering, residing in, or leaving specific institutional settings

 • Becoming eligible for a Chronic Condition Special Needs Plan (C-SNP)